Pediatric Cardiology in New Orleans

 High Risk Home Monitoring Program

-The Heart Center at Children’s Hospital New Orleans has a dedicated Home Monitoring Program for babies and infants with particularly high risk heart problems to decrease morbidity and mortality for these particularly vulnerable patients.
-Our team, led by Dr. Shannon Powell, Stephanie Bush, NP, and Lynn Bardales RN, remains in direct contact with parents to support and closely monitor our most fragile patients.
+The Heart Center at Children’s Hospital New Orleans has a dedicated Home Monitoring Program for babies and infants with high-risk heart problems to decrease morbidity and mortality for these particularly vulnerable patients.
 The mission of the Children’s Hospital Heart Center Home Monitoring Program is to provide comprehensive care for all high-risk single ventricle patients between their first and second stages of surgical palliation as well as for those complex two ventricle patients requiring neonatal palliation prior to their definitive surgical repair.
 The interstage period for single ventricle patients is known to carry a higher mortality than any other timeframe during these patients’ lives, and careful monitoring has been shown to significantly decrease both their morbidity and mortality during this phase.
 Our goal is to decrease the number of re-admissions and interstage mortality, giving our single ventricle population the best quality of life.